 Applicable meal and incidental expense per diem will be reduced on a pro-rata basis for days when one or more meals are provided and consumed as part of a hosted function (e.g., a conference registration fee includes a meal, meals are included with lodging rate).
 Meal per diem is pro-rated based upon the applicable rate table.
 Incidental expense per diem is paid at 100% even if the meal per diem is apportioned.

 Meal and incidental expense per diem is not pro-rated for the initial and final day of travel (even if a meal is provided and consumed).

 Reimbursement for meals at actual expense (including gratuity) instead of per diem rate is allowed when hosting official guests and groups and in other circumstances noted herein (see departmental fiscal procedures).

 When an employee departs and returns the same day, meal expenses are reimbursed only in the following cases:

 The university uses IRS guidance (Publication 463 (Travel, Entertainment, Gift, and Car Expenses) or any substitute guidance) for the definition of domestic-travel incidental expenses and the U.S. Department of State guidance for the definition of foreign-travel incidental expenses.

-Lodging expenses are normally reimbursed when authorized campus personnel determine that the traveler would not reasonably be expected to return to his or her residence between work shifts.
-Generally, lodging is reimbursed at actual cost up to per diem rates.
+Lodging expenses are normally permitted when authorized university personnel determine that the traveler would not reasonably be expected to return to their residence between work shifts.
+Generally, lodging is paid/reimbursed at actual cost up to per diem rates.
 Exceptions to per diem maximum may be granted with appropriate justification and supervisor approval.
 Common exceptions include:

 - Traditionally high-cost locations (e.g., New York City; Washington, DC; San Francisco Bay Area; Boston; Seattle)